Aggressive Driving vs Road Rage: Understanding the Key Differences

 Penalties include:

-Moreover, the accumulation of points on one’s driving record can lead to increased insurance premiums, which makes aggressive driving a costly mistake beyond immediate legal fees and fines.
+Moreover, accumulating points on one’s driving record can increase insurance premiums.
+Therefore, making aggressive driving a costly mistake beyond immediate legal fees and fines.

 Legal Implications of Road Rage